RemiPish/odin-foundation/README.md

 # odin-recipes

 Webpages about different recipes taken from allrecipes.com.
-Written in HTML.
+Written in HTML and CSS.